polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     **Potential Answer:**

     The SQL Database containing the customer information will be hosted in Azure Stack Hub in the FT datacenter.
-This will require the SQL DB Resource Provider to be running on Azure Stack Hub.
+This will require the SQL resource provider to be running on Azure Stack Hub.
 The data will never reside in the Azure Global Cloud.

 2. Contoso will have a very limited staff to manage the US based operations, so minimizing patching of systems and day-to-day management is very important.